Skip to Content

 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

-For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do. – Ephesians 2:10
+For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.

 And in 1 Corinthians 12:1:

-What Are Spiritual Gifts
+What Spiritual Gifts Are Not

 Before we explore the spiritual gifts, let’s first explore what spiritual gifts are NOT: